theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > “ Don’t be     silly ; it’s just two minutes to four . ”
 # .
-NSg/V NSg/VX NSg/J .
+V     NSg/VX NSg/J .
 W?
 V/J  NSg NPl     P  NSg  . .
 >
 #
 > He      sat     down      miserably , as    if    I   had pushed him , and simultaneously there was the